avdravid/rosetta-neuron-scaling/vision/README.md

 ### `scripts/example_anchors.sh` — aggregate Rosetta anchors

-Consumes two or more matching-run directories and intersects their best-buddies on the generative side to produce ranked Rosetta anchors.
+Takes two or more matching-run directories and intersects their best-buddies on the generative side to produce ranked Rosetta anchors.

 ```bash
 bash scripts/example_anchors.sh